Yasir Qadhi

-Yasir Qadhi (born January 30, 1975), is an American preacher, theologian, and Sunni imam.
-Since 2001, he has served as Dean of Academic Affairs at the Al-Maghrib Institute, an international Islamic educational institution with a center in Houston, Texas.
-He also taught in the Religious Studies department at Rhodes College in Memphis, Tennessee.
-He is currently the resident scholar of the East Plano Islamic Center in Plano, Texas.
+Yasir Qadhi (formerly known by his kunya Abu Ammaar Yasir Qadhi) (born January 30, 1975) is a Pakistani American Muslim scholar and theologian.
+He is dean of The Islamic Seminary of America and resident scholar of the East Plano Islamic Center in Plano, Texas.
+He was formerly the dean of AlMaghrib Institute and taught in the religious studies department at Rhodes College.
+He currently serves as chairman of the Fiqh Council of North America.

-Qadhi has written books and lectured widely on Islam and contemporary Muslim issues.
-A 2011 The New York Times Magazine essay by Andea Elliott described Qadhi as "one of the most influential conservative clerics in American Islam."
-Writing in 2017, journalist Graeme Wood called him "one of the two most prominent Muslim scholars in the United States today."
-He has also consistently been listed in The 500 Most Influential Muslims, most recently in 2022.
-He has nevertheless been criticised for his views on women and for defending high-profile Al-Qaeda supporters, and the Taliban.
+Born in Texas to Pakistani Muhajir parents, Qadhi studied chemical engineering at the University of Houston, before studying Hadith and Islamic theology at the Islamic University of Madinah in Saudi Arabia.
+He earned his PhD from Yale University where his dissertation focused on the writings of Ibn Taymiyyah.
+Qadhi has written books and lectured widely on Islam and contemporary Muslim issues, and is considered one of the most influential Muslim scholars in the United States.
+He has also consistently been listed in the annual listicle The 500 Most Influential Muslims.

-Qadhi was previously affiliated with the Salafi movement but has since left the movement and now only identifies himself as a Sunni.
+Qadhi was previously affiliated with Salafism, but has since left it.
+He now identifies himself as a Wasatist and has been described as such.

 Early years

-Qadhi was born in Houston, Texas to Pakistani parents.
-His father, a doctor by profession, founded the first mosque in the area, while his mother is a microbiologist, both from Karachi in Pakistan.
+Qadhi was born in Houston, Texas to Pakistani Muhajir parents.
+His father, a doctor by profession, founded the first mosque in the area, while his mother is a microbiologist, both from Karachi in Pakistan and whose ancestral homeland is Uttar Pradesh in India.
 When he was five, the family moved to Jeddah, Saudi Arabia, where he attended local schools.
 By 15 he had memorized the Qur'an and graduated from high school two years early as class valedictorian.
 He returned to the United States, where he earned a B.Sc in Chemical Engineering at the University of Houston.